Edward James (historian): Science Fiction and Fantasy

+Index to Foundation 1-40 (North East London Polytechnic 1988), 108pp.

+A full list of Edward James' publications can be found here.

 Recognition

 James is the recipient of the 2004 Pilgrim Award for lifetime contribution to science fiction and fantasy scholarship.
-He has also won the Hugo Award for Best Related Work and a BSFA Award for Best Non-Fiction, in addition to multiple nominations for individual works.
+He has also won the Hugo Award for Best Related Work and a BSFA Award for Best Non-Fiction, and in 2017 the International Association of the Fantastic in the Arts Distinguished Scholar Award, in addition to multiple nominations for individual works.